“-You have to visit your grandmother. She’s weak now and won’t be with us for very long.”

 crying and held by someone.

-my grandmother stood looking at the freshly dug grave of my uncle.
+my grandmother stood looking at my uncle's freshly dug grave.

 My sister sighed as she looked at her.